Sayan3990/Big-Data-PPT/Sayan-speech.md

 The traditional automobile marketing focuses on the mid-term sales, neglecting the early publicity and developing the target customers. <br/>
-Which causes in extensive advertising, low accuracy, increased cost and finally unable to improve sales. <br/>
+Which causes in extensive advertisement, low accuracy, increased cost and finally unable to improve sales. <br/>

 Here big data marketing provides
 - To manage large user database